unclemusclez/the-seo-framework-ai/README.md

-To calibrate the README.md for proper Markdown rendering (especially on platforms like GitHub), we need to ensure consistent formatting, proper heading levels, code block syntax, and list structures.
-Below is the recalibrated version of the README.md with Markdown best practices applied: markdown

 # TSF AI Suggestions

 A WordPress plugin that integrates AI-powered content suggestions into [The SEO Framework](https://wordpress.org/plugins/autodescription/) using an OpenAI-compatible endpoint (e.g., hosted with `llama.cpp`).
 This plugin enhances SEO workflows by suggesting improvements to titles and descriptions, with configurable settings and a user-friendly interface.